kennystocker/clare/index.md

 ![alt text](troll.jpg)

-Superstar hairdresser based in Derbyshire.
+Superstar hairdresser based in Derbyshires

 > I can cut your hair.